1. Protect Nail

 If you seek medical help:

-- The doctor may sample pus or fluid and prescribe an antibiotic or anti-fungal medication.
+- The doctor may sample pus or fluid and prescribe an oral antibiotic.
+In chronic cases of paronychia, your doctor may prescribe an anti-fungal topical.

 - If a pus-filled abscess pocket develops, a doctor may need to drain it.